 - Keep your splint or cast dry.

 Exercising your fingers, elbow, and shoulder is important.
 It can help keep them from losing their function.
 Talk with your provider about how much exercise to do and when you can do it.
-Typically, the provider or surgeon will want you to start moving your fingers as soon as possible after the splint or cast is put on.
+Typically, the provider or surgeon will want you to start moving your fingers as soon as possible after having surgery or the splint or cast put on.

-The initial recovery from a wrist fracture can take 6 weeks or more.
-You may need physical therapy .
+The initial recovery from a wrist fracture can take 3 to 4 months or more.
+You will need physical therapy.

 It can take anywhere from a few months to a year for your wrist to fully recover its function.
 Some people have stiffness and pain in their wrist for the rest of their life.